gradle/gradle/design-docs/custom-build-runtimes.md

    `$rootDir/.gradle` directory.
 A bootstrapper would use this cached value for any subsequent builds.
 The cached value would be refreshed periodically.
 3. There are two built-in meta-data providers - a small implementation that handles static versions only, and a larger implementation that can resolve the launcher ZIP to use.
 The wrapper task would choose the appropriate provider to embed in the source tree based on the declared dependencies.
+4. Some kind of multi-stage startup, where the launcher resolves the runtime and then invokes it through some cross-version internal API.
+This is complicated by the fact that logging and console integration plus dependency resolution is required by both the launcher and runtime.